 The Egyptian Gallery

-The Egyptian Gallery at Norwich Castle is small but contains a significant collection of artefacts, which were found in Egyptian tombs and donated by wealthy travellers who visited Egypt in the nineteenth century.
+The Egyptian Gallery at Norwich Castle contains a small but significant collection of artefacts that date from around 4500 to 2500 years old, many of which were donated by wealthy travellers such as Jeremiah Colman, who visited Egypt in the nineteenth century.

-One of the rarest exhibits is a clay model of a granary painted with figures on all four sides.
-It is unusual because most were made from wood.
+One of the rarest objects on display is a clay model of a granary painted with figures on all four sides.
+It is unusual because most of these were made from wood.
 They were buried within a tomb and were intended to be used by the dead person to store grain needed in the afterlife.